astepni/astepni/README.md

 ### 🎯 Goal

-I want to grow as a software engineer specializing in Backend Development, creating scalable and reliable applications.
+I want to grow as a Developer specializing in Backend Development, creating scalable and reliable applications and solutions.

 ---